Comparing HSA, FSA, COBRA AND HRA Plans

 - HRAs are also subject to many of the same non-discrimination requirements as the Health FSA.

-- HRAs often go under-utilized; employers may pay several administrative costs that is disproportionate to how much employees use the benefits.
+- HRAs often go under-utilized; employers may pay several administrative costs that are disproportionate to how much employees use the benefits.

 - Employers can often get “stuck in the weeds” with an overly complicated HRA plan design.
 Such designs create frustration on the part of the participants, the benefits administrator, and the employer.